Scottish Welfare Fund (SWF) is a discretionary scheme administered by local authorities.

 They will listen to what you need, what your aims are, and work with you to help you to access the right support services at the right time in the right place.

 Find out more about Glasgow Helps here.
 You can also contact them through our referral form or by calling 0141 276 1185.
 Arrangements are able to be made for an interpreter if required.

 You may also be able to get help and advice from the Department for Work & Pensions (DWP).
 Depending on your circumstances, DWP might pay a:

 There are items for which an award from the Scottish Welfare Fund cannot be made.
-A full list of these excluded items are available within the Scottish Welfare Fund Guidance document available online via Scottish Government.
-This located towards the end of the document.
+A full list of these excluded items is available as part of the Scottish Welfare Fund Guidance information available online via Scottish Government.

 If your complaint is about a member of staff or Council policy, rather than the decision or outcome of your application, you can follow our Council Complaint process and use our online complaint form.

 If having been through the council's complaints procedure you remain unhappy, you can ask SPSO to look at your complaint.
 More information about this service is available at: www.spso.org.uk/complain

 Glasgow City Council's Live chat is available during office hours for you to direct Scottish Welfare Fund enquiries to live chat agents.
 Live Chat has been designed to help you navigate our website and to answer general queries.
 If your enquiry is more complex, you may be asked to contact us via our digital services or by telephone or email.
 When you access or use our live chat software, we will only ask you to provide the minimum amount of personal information necessary to assist you.
 At the end of your chat, you will be asked to complete a short survey about your experience.
 We will use this feedback to help improve and develop our live chat service.
 You can find out more about how we use the data you provide during live chat in our privacy statement.